- What are the seven summits?

 There is no way you can climb for yourself on the Kilimanjaro routes.

-Using professional guides helps a lot when it comes to the success rate of many climbers for the Seven Summits.
+Using professional guides greatly improves the success rate for many climbers on the Seven Summits.

-They know the trail well and they have a lot of experience on how to navigate the mountains and know how to deal with Altitude sickness.
+They know the trail well and have a lot of experience navigating the mountains, including how to deal with Altitude sickness.

 Set enough amount of money for the Seven Summits